ryjfgjl/DiLuConverter/README.md

 ### Schedule:
   You can make a schedule using it on windows/linux.

-### Free:
-  It is the free software under the MIT licese.

 ## Where to get it
   The open source code is on the [github](https://github.com/ryjfgjl/ExcelToDatabase).